-All Technical Proposals will be evaluated and scored on a scale of 0 to 100 points prior to receipt of the Cost Proposals.
-A Technical Proposal Narrative outlining the Proposer's Project Approach and Delivery which meets the expectations of SCDOT as described in the RFP will be scored at 25 points.
-Conceptual Plans providing a quality design through good engineering principles and practices will be scored at 60 points.
+All Technical Proposals will be evaluated and scored on a scale of 0 to 100 points prior to opening the Cost Proposals.
+A Technical Proposal Narrative outlining the Proposer's Project Approach and Delivery which meets the minimum expectations of SCDOT as described in the RFP will be scored at 40 points.
+Conceptual Plans providing a quality design through sound engineering principles and practices will be scored at 60 points.

+Sound engineering principles and practices are those design concepts consistent with the RFP criteria and industry standards that are reliable, safe, and work efficiently as determined by SCDOT.
 Points will be deducted from the Project Approach and Delivery Technical Narrative and Conceptual Plans for aspects that do not conform to the RFP requirements, have omitted items, and contain deficiencies.
-At SCDOT's discretion, points will also be deducted for aspects of a proposal that lack sound engineering judgement in accomplishing the scope of work, incorporate minimal design values in areas where higher values are more commensurate with the design context, or provide unsuitable quality.
-The Technical Proposal Narrative outlining the Proposer's Innovation and Added Value that, in the opinion of the SCDOT, provide additional benefits and added value to the Project beyond that specified in the RFP requirements will be awarded up to 15 points.
-Approved ATCs incorporated into a Proposal may or may not be considered additional benefits to SCDOT.
+At SCDOT's discretion, points will also be deducted for aspects of a Proposal that lack sound engineering judgement, as determined by SCDOT, in accomplishing the scope of work, incorporate minimal design values in areas where higher values are more commensurate with the design context, or provide unsuitable quality.
+If Operational Acceptance is received by a Proposer for their design, this does not guarantee all available points for the IMR will be awarded.
 A Proposer will be deemed non-responsive if the evaluation of their Technical Proposal results in a score less than 70.
 The following criteria will be used in determining the Technical Score.